pjeena/Traffic-Flow-Prediction-in-the-city-of-Paris-using-LSTM/README.md

 **For simplicity, I have assumed that the traffic at one junction is independent of other which is not entirely true in real life.
 To incorporate dependency one might need to use Graph neural networks.**
 ## Exploratory data analysis

-One can get a preliminary idea regarding the traffic by some simple visualization:
+One can get a preliminary idea regarding the traffic by some simple visualization.
+Below we plot the amount of traffic wrt hour, day of month, day of week.

-In fig below

 ![embed](https://github.com/pjeena/Traffic-Management-and-Optimization-using-LSTM/blob/main/hour.png)